7 Easy Home Remedies To Stop Bleeding Quickly

 • Apply Pressure With Your Hands

-Put a clean piece of cloth or a sterile gauze on the cut and press down with either one or both hands.
 Keep the steady pressure on for 5 minutes, or until the wound has stopped bleeding.
 Avoid the temptation to peek beneath the cloth as relieving pressure too soon may interfere with the process.
 If this method is sufficient to stop the bleeding from the wound, make a gauze dressing on the wound to maintain the pressure after you have removed your hands (1).

 protip_icon Trivia

-Cauterizationi XThe process of destroying dangerous cells by burning human tissue with heat or a chemical to prevent bleeding or infection. , discovered by Belgian scientist Andreas Vesalius, was used in the Middle Ages to stop heavy bleeding.
+Cauterizationi The process of destroying dangerous cells by burning human tissue with heat or a chemical to prevent bleeding or infection. , discovered by Belgian scientist Andreas Vesalius, was used in the Middle Ages to stop heavy bleeding.
 Though it is still used, it is not usually the first line of treatment as it causes major tissue damage.

 • Raise The Affected Area Above The Heart

 To stop a bleeding cut on your arm, raise it up, so that is it above the heart.
 If the cut is on your leg, you can use a couple of pillows to put your leg or feet up at an elevated angle.
 This self-care technique enables you to utilize the power of gravity to slow down and reduce the outflow of blood (1).
+If you are concerned about how to dissolve blood clots in your legs, there are natural methods to assist in this process.

 • Know Your Pressure Points